This Policy is effective from 1 April, 2023

 In particular, the TMA 2004 (and accompanying Regulations, see section 12) permits civil parking enforcement via the issue of Penalty Charge Notices (PCNs) by CEOs in the event a vehicle owner does not park in accordance with the regulations in each car park.

 The current TMA 2004 Off-Street Parking Places Order (Order) applicable to CDC’s car parks.
 View Cherwell District Council (Off Street Parking Places) (Conversion) Order 2021.
-A copy is also available for inspection by appointment at CDC’s main office at Bodicote House, Banbury.
+A hard copy is also available for inspection by appointment at CDC’s main office at Bodicote House, Banbury.

 11/ Penalty Charge Notices (PCNs)